List of Suits characters: Gretchen Bodinski

-Gretchen Bodinski, played by Aloma Wright, is the legal secretary who Harvey eventually hires to replace Donna after she goes to work for Louis in season 5.
+Gretchen Bodinski, played by Aloma Wright, is the legal secretary whom Harvey eventually hires to replace Donna after she goes to work for Louis in season 5.
 At first, Harvey is hoping Donna will come back; when he finally accepts her departure, he looks for a replacement.
 Surveying the sexy younger applicants waiting outside his office, he immediately calls in Gretchen who, as an older African American woman, is the physical opposite of Donna.
 Harvey hires Gretchen and, though he has low expectations for her performance, she proves herself as capable and intuitive as Donna.
 Gretchen and Donna formally meet and clash in the episode "Privilege", but soon respect and even like each other as equals.
 When Donna goes back to Harvey, Gretchen becomes Louis's assistant.

 Stu Buzzini

 Stu Buzzini, played by Ian Reed Kesler, is a recurring character who first appears in season 6.
 He is the chief of the satellite division of the Stevens Investment Group, whom Louis brings in as a tenant to lease PSL office space after Mike is convicted and all of the partners leave the firm.
 Fast-talking, witty, with a taste for three-piece suits and a fraternity brother personality, he clashes with Louis immediately (much to Harvey's amusement) and they spar over difference in office etiquette and Stu's accidental disposal of Louis's prune juice and his consumption of Louis's treasured raspberry bran bars, provided a comedic side arc for several episodes.
 He mentions to Louis that he is a Yale-educated lawyer.
 He is later shown to be more moderate in tone and approach.
 After crossing Jessica on a favor, he returns to her with a peace offering, requesting that Jessica take him on as a client.
 She agrees, on the condition that Stu makes peace with Louis, which he agrees to.